-The composition of the Board Remuneration Committee during 2016 was as follows:
+The composition of the Board Remuneration Committee during 2017 was as follows:

-- Mr William Gurry (Chairman) Independent Non-Executive Director - Ms Anne Brennan Independent Non-Executive Director - Sir Henry van der Heyden Independent Non-Executive Director - Mr Andrew Borland Independent Non-Executive Director (November 2016 to December 2016) - Mr John Palmer Independent Non-Executive Director (January 2016 to November 2016) - Mr Geerten Battjes Non-Independent Non-Executive Director - Mr Berry Marttin Non-Independent Non-Executive Director - Mr Fred van Heyningen Non-Independent Non-Executive Director and Senior Officer Outside Australia, Rabobank Australia Branch (January 2016 to May 2016); and - Mr Jan Alexander Pruijs Non-Independent Non-Executive Director and Senior Officer Outside Australia, Rabobank Australia Branch (May 2016 to December 2016).
+- Mr William Gurry (Chairman from January 2017 to November 2017) Independent Non-Executive Director - Ms Anne Brennan Independent Non-Executive Director - Sir Henry van der Heyden (Chairman from November 2017) Independent Non-Executive Director - Mr Andrew Borland Independent Non-Executive Director - Mr Geerten Battjes Non-Independent Non-Executive Director - Mr Berry Marttin Non-Independent Non-Executive Director; and - Mr Jan Alexander Pruijs Non-Independent Non-Executive Director and Senior Officer Outside Australia, Rabobank Australia Branch.

 The Board Remuneration Committee is required to meet at least twice per year.
-During the 2016 financial year, the Board Remuneration Committee met four times.
-This was the same as in 2015.

-In 2016, the fee structure for payment of the Independent Non-Executive Directors of Rabobank Australia Limited remains as per what was implemented effective 1 January 2015.
+During the 2017 financial year, the Board Remuneration Committee met four times.
+This was the same as in 2016.
+In 2017, the fee structure for payment of the Independent Non-Executive Directors of Rabobank Australia Limited remains as per what was implemented effective 1 January 2015.
 This includes specific fees for membership of the Board Remuneration Committee.
 The fees paid to the four Independent Non-Executive Directors, and specifically relating to membership of the Board Remuneration Committee are as follows:

-Fees paid during 2016 Independent Non-Executive Directors 39,000
+Fees paid during 2017 Independent Non-Executive Directors 39,652

-1. For the 2015 Performance Year, the Independent Non-Executive Directors were paid a total of \$39,000 in relation to specific fees for membership of the Board Remuneration
+1. For the 2016 Performance Year, the Independent Non-Executive Directors were paid a total of \$39,000 in relation to specific fees for membership of the Board Remuneration Committee